CUFA BC Distinguished Academic Awards

 Sponsor: The Confederation of University Faculty Associations of British Columbia (CUFA BC)

-The purpose of the CUFA BC Distinguished Academics Awards is to recognize academic staff members of British Columbia public research universities who have made outstanding contributions to the community beyond the academy through their academic work.
+Description: The CUFA BC Distinguished Academics Awards recognize academic staff members of British Columbia public research universities who have made outstanding contributions to the community beyond the academy through their academic work.

 Early in Career Award